nickbarrett645/thm-blog/src/blogs/day-18.md

 First step was to navigate to the `/ticket` page.
 There was a form there.
 I attempted to enter a XSS example: `<script>alert("Succ3ssful XSS")</script>`in one of the fields, but there was client side filtering.

-So I entered real data, clicked submit and intercepted the call.
+I entered real data, clicked submit and intercepted the call.
 I replaced the email parameter with the XSS string and then encoded the characters by highlighting it and pressing `Ctrl+U`.
 I then forwarded the call and then the alert displayed on the screen!

 There was a lot of info in this one and less practical exercises but it was still enjoyable and I got to mess around with the tool on my own.

-I'm almost 50% through the Complete Begginer learning path so I've made a lot of progress in 18 days and I'm looking forward to more!
+I'm almost 50% through the Complete Beginner learning path so I've made a lot of progress in 18 days and I'm looking forward to more!